AimanIsa/GA-DP-for-TSP/README.md

 ## Modified  - GA + Dynamic Programming (DP)

+The Traveling Salesman Problem can be resolved by combining Genetic Algorithms (GA) with Dynamic Programming (DP) (TSP).
+A collection of potential TSP solutions may be created using GA, and these can then be optimised using DP.
+Because GA can offer a decent initial estimate and DP can refine it, using GA and DP together can produce high-quality solutions for TSP in a reasonable period of time.

 In the Dynamic Programming (DP) method, issues are divided into smaller subproblems, each of which is then solved in turn to produce a solution to the larger problem.

 ### Step by step for DP